TrianguloY/webhook-discord/README.md

 Github and Heroku are webhook servers, meaning they will send notifications of certain events. ([Github-webhooks](https://developer.github.com/webhooks/)) ([Heroku-webhooks](https://devcenter.heroku.com/categories/app-webhooks))

 This also means you can 'connect' a webhook server with a webhook client to send notifications, however the data sent by the server can (and in almost all cases is) different, meaning if you directly connect both it will probably not work.
 For this you need a middleware, a server that converts the server message into the client format.
-Discord has [built-in middlewares for Github](https://support.discordapp.com/hc/es/articles/228383668-Usando-Webhooks) and a few others, so you don't need any special tratment to connect Github and discord; however for other services, in this case Heroku, this middleware isn't available (or I couldn't find one) so I created my own.
+Discord has [built-in middlewares for Github](https://support.discordapp.com/hc/es/articles/228383668-Usando-Webhooks) and a few others, so you don't need any special treatment to connect Github and discord; however for other services, in this case Heroku, this middleware isn't available (or I couldn't find one) so I created my own.
 This app is just a middle server that converts Heroku webhook events into Discord webhook events, to be notified of Heroku changes directly from Discord.
 The app is also hosted on Heroku if you want to test it directly.

 ## Usage:
 * Create a discord webhook (from a channel: edit channel->Webhooks->create).
 You should get a url with this format: `https://discordapp.com/api/webhooks/<id>/<key>`